 However, a puppy party that requires an entry evaluation to ensure all attendees pass temperament checks and other measures can be a great experience for your puppy.
 Puppy parties with more structured environments and formats with some checks and balances in place for off-leash play can be a great opportunity for your puppy to socialize and play.

 Some puppy training classes may even include safe play sessions as part of their classes.
 This is another one of the reasons they can be a great way to socialize a puppy.
+And, it’s one of the many benefits of puppy training classes.

 6. Pay Attention to Your Dog and Step in When Needed